Die Hard Trilogy 2: Viva Las Vegas

 Die Hard Trilogy 2: Viva Las Vegas is a video game developed by n-Space and published by Fox Interactive for Microsoft Windows and PlayStation in 2000.
 It is a sequel to Die Hard Trilogy, which was based on the Die Hard series of action movies.
-Like its predecessor, the game features three distinct genres; a third-person shooter, a light gun game, and an action driving game.
+Like its predecessor, the game features three different types of level design; 3rd person Action/Adventure segments (third-person shooter), Sharpshooting segments (light gun railshooting), and Extreme Driving segments (car chase driving levels).
 Unlike Die Hard Trilogy, which has three separate storylines based on the first three Die Hard films, Die Hard Trilogy 2 has a single original storyline that alternates between the three genres throughout the levels.

 Gameplay

-Unlike the Die Hard Trilogy, the different sub-games or genres (third-person shooter, light gun shooter and driving) are integrated into "Movie Mode" with the player moving from game to game as they progress rather than selecting a single stand-alone game genre to play through.
+Unlike the original Die Hard Trilogy, the different sub-games or genres found in Die Hard Trilogy 2: Viva Las Vegas (3rd person Action/Adventure, Sharpshooting, and Extreme Driving) are integrated into "Movie Mode" with the player moving from game to game as they progress rather than selecting a single stand-alone game genre to play through.
 However, an individual sub-game can still be selected via "Arcade Mode".

-The third-person shooter segments feature more advanced enemy AI in comparison to its predecessor with enemies walking patrol paths, actively looking for the player and responding to noises made by the player.
+The 3rd person Action/Adventure segments feature more advanced enemy AI in comparison to its predecessor with enemies walking patrol paths, actively looking for the player and responding to noises made by the player.
 Stealth elements are also incorporated into the game.
 A variety of standard weapons are available along with less traditional weapons such as flamethrower, shock rifle and jackhammer.

-In addition to the standard PlayStation controller, the PlayStation Mouse, steering wheels and light guns can be used in the relevant parts of the game.
+In addition to the standard PlayStation controller, the PlayStation Mouse, light guns, and steering wheels can be used in the relevant parts of the game.

 Plot

 John McClane is living in an apartment in New York City until he receives a phone call from Kenny Sinclair, his best friend in the NYPD, to come to Las Vegas.
 Kenny was appointed as the new warden of the Mesa Grande Prison and is throwing a party in his honor.
 McClane accepts the invitation.
-At the party, McClane gets into a brief conversation about a prisoner named Klaus Von Haug, and meets Reese Hoffman, the owner of the Roaring 20's Casino, and his secretary Elena Goshkin.
-However, during the party, a prison riot occurs and Von Haug escapes from his prison cell, which meant it was up to McClane to defeat terrorists again.
+At the party, McClane gets into a brief conversation about a prisoner named Klaus Von Haug and meets Reese Hoffman, the owner of the Roaring 20's Casino, and his secretary Elena Goshkin.
+However, during the party, a prison riot occurs, and Von Haug escapes from his prison cell, which means McClane must defeat terrorists again.

 As the game progresses, it is revealed that Kenny, Reese, and Elena are all in on the terrorist plot in their attempt to control Las Vegas.
 McClane dispatches them all, with Kenny being saved for last.

 Development

 Fox Interactive asked Picture House, a development studio which included key members of the team behind the original Die Hard Trilogy, to develop the sequel.
 Weary of the Die Hard franchise, Picture House turned down the offer in favor of working on Terracon.

+Rapper Lil' Zane wrote and performed an original track as the game's main menu theme.